bokeh/bokeh/sphinx/source/docs/user_guide/cli.rst

 It is possible to generate various kinds of output from Bokeh programmatically.
-The use of ``output_file``, ``output_notebook``, etc. has been demonstrated previosuly in many areas of the User Guide.
+The use of ``output_file``, ``output_notebook``, etc. has been demonstrated previously in many areas of the User Guide.
 However, Bokeh also provides a command line tool ``bokeh`` that can often offer a more flexible way to generate different kinds of output from the same souce code, as well as making it easier to and faster